harishraghavendra/indigo/README.md

 Overview
 ========

+Update October 2021: this repository is forked from floodlight/indigo.
+It is closed for better tracking/control of branches.

 Indigo is an open source project to support OpenFlow on a range of physical and now virtual switch platforms.
 The original version of Indigo was based on the Stanford reference implementation of an OpenFlow virtual